 If you do visit the church, you might also want to visit the museum on the second floor.
 The entrance is on the right side of the church just as you enter.
 Look for the sign that says "Museum / Loggia" and climb the narrow set of stairs to the 2nd floor where you pay.
 The price when I visited was 5 Euros.

 There is a book and souvenir store as you enter, and this second story view of the church.
 In the bottom middle of this photo you can see where the free visitors toured the church.
-There is no time limit in the museum and it features something most people are always on the look out for, the being restrooms.
+There is no time limit in the museum and it features something most people are always on the look out for, that being restrooms.
 They are located way in the back off to the side.

 Entrance to the museum also gets you access to the 2nd story roof and balcony with splendid views of St Mark's square and the Grand Canal.
+This photo taken from the 2nd floor shows the massive scale of St. Mark's Square ( Piazza San Marco ).

 Location: Saint Mark's Basilica Basilica di San Marco.1/20; f/5.6; ISO 1600; 17.0 mm.